FireDynamics/SmallFireThings/README.md

 The main purpose of this program is to
 - approximate the .csv files with experimental data
   - the approximation should be able to recreate the experimental data with 'few' data points
-- the data points are then used to create RAMP lines to be used in FDS input file.
+- use the approximated data points to create RAMP lines for FDS input file.

+### Outputs
+  - Plot comparing the original dataset with the approximated dataset.
+    - The title contains the name of the dataset with the resulting number of data points
+    - The plot also shows the location(s) where the dataset was 'divided'

 ### Approximation